nawabahmadreshi/documentation/pages/third-party-integrations/google-analytics.md

 Because you will not know the values for some of the specified keys until the event is actually recorded, we will need to build a dynamic URL with [Branch's webhook templating system]({{base.url}}/getting-started/webhooks/advanced/#templating) to went the data back to Google Analytics.

 The Google Analytics base endpoint is `http://www.google-analytics.com/collect`, to which you append your keys as query parameters.
-Here is a sample URL containing the templated parameters from the earlier example (line-breaks added for legibility — **remove before using**):
+Here is a sample URL containing the templated parameters from the earlier example (line breaks added for legibility — **remove before using**):

-{% highlight html %}
+{% highlight sh %}
 {% raw %}
 http://www.google-analytics.com/collect?
 	v=1&